kuroko-lang/kuroko/README.md

 KrkNative my_native_function(int argc, KrkValue argv[], int hasKw);
 ```

-If `hasKw` is non-zero, then the value in `argv[argc-1]` will represent a dictionary of keyword and value pairs.
+If `hasKw` is non-zero, then the value in `argv[argc]` will represent a dictionary of keyword and value pairs.
 Positional arguments will be provided in order in the other indexes of `argv`.

 Functions must return a value.
 If you do not need to return data to callers, return `NONE_VAL()`.